 Best Google Chrome Alternatives

 Google Chrome is fast, but it tracks user telemetry, forces Google logins, and uses high RAM resources.
+Compare browser alternatives built on speed, privacy, and customization.

 Direct Feature Comparison